Saxondale Hospital: History

 The foundation stone was laid on 25 July 1899 by Lady Belper, wife of the chairman of Nottinghamshire County Council.

-The new building – designed by architect Edgar Purnell Hooley, better known as the inventor of Tarmac – was two stories high, cost £147,000 and had accommodation for 452 patients (226 of each sex).
-The 130 acre surrounding the hospital cost £6800.
+The new building was designed by architect Edgar Purnell Hooley, better known as the inventor of Tarmac.
+It was two storeys high, cost £147,000, and had accommodation for 452 patients (226 of each sex).
+The 130 acre site cost £6,800.

 It was officially opened as the Radcliffe Asylum by Lady Elinor Denison on 24 July 1902.

-In 1913 extensions were made for 148 patients, which cost £29,833.
-It was used as a military hospital in the later stages of the First World War, from August 1918 to October 1919, to care for shell shocked soldiers.
+In 1913, extensions were added to accommodate a further 148 patients at a cost of £29,833.
+During the later stages of the First World War, the hospital was used as a military hospital from August 1918 to October 1919, treating soldiers suffering from shell shock.

-The hospital underwent a strike and occupation in April 1922, when the staff members of the National Asylum Workers' Union were resisting a reduction in wages.
-In 1932, two further blocks were erected, each to accommodate 50 female patients.
-It became known as Saxondale Hospital in 1947 and joined the National Health Service in 1948.
-Further villas were built in the grounds in the 1950s and 1960s.
+In April 1922, the hospital was the site of a strike and occupation by members of the National Asylum Workers' Union.

+Further expansion took place in 1932 with two additional blocks for 50 female patients each.
+The institution became known as Saxondale Hospital in 1947 and joined the National Health Service in 1948.

+Additional villas were constructed in the grounds during the 1950s and 1960s.

-A woman alleged that Jimmy Savile lifted her skirt when she was at a disco at the hospital and then aged 14.
-She was a local resident rather than a patient.
+A later allegation was made that Jimmy Savile lifted a girl's skirt at a disco held at the hospital when she was aged 14.
+The complainant was a local resident rather than a patient.
 Savile had a fundraising association with Saxondale Hospital from 1972 to the early 1980s.
-The official report on the incident stated, "There was no reason to doubt that she gave an honest and truthful account of the incident as she recalled it."
+The official report stated that "there was no reason to doubt that she gave an honest and truthful account of the incident as she recalled it".

-Closure
+Closure and later use

-The hospital closed in 1987 and was partly demolished before the site was redeveloped.
-It is now a housing area known as Upper Saxondale.
+Saxondale Hospital closed in 1987 as part of the wider reduction in large psychiatric institutions across England during the late 20th century.

+Following closure, parts of the complex were demolished, although a number of the original Victorian buildings and the surrounding parkland were retained due to their architectural and landscape value.

+The site was subsequently redeveloped between the mid-1990s and early 2000s by David Wilson Homes into a residential estate of approximately 350 dwellings, incorporating converted hospital buildings alongside newly constructed housing.
+The development was initially marketed under the name “St James Park” before being renamed Upper Saxondale following local agreement in the late 1990s.

+The former hospital grounds are now largely within a designated conservation area covering around 30 hectares, reflecting the importance of the remaining historic buildings, mature trees, and designed landscape.